Zeusius1407/FinPulse/README.md

   The dashboard can be found at `http://localhost:8501` and the API docs can be found at `http://localhost:8000/docs`.
   Teardown: `docker compose down` (keeps the data) or `docker compose down -v` (wipes the database volume).
 - **yfinance** is an unofficial Yahoo Finance scraper; it can rate-limit or briefly return empty data.
-  Ingestion handles this per-ticker (skip + continue) and `INGEST_DELAY` paces requests.
-For production reliability you'd swap in an official feed (NSE/BSE bhavcopy, or a paid API) behind the same `ingest.py` interface — the rest of the stack is unchanged.
+  Ingestion handles this per-ticker (skip + continue).
+For production reliability we would swap in an official feed (NSE/BSE bhavcopy, or a paid API) behind the same `ingest.py` interface — the rest of the stack is unchanged.
 - Fundamentals like P/E and market cap reflect Yahoo's snapshot at ingest time.
 - The synthetic seeder (`scripts/seed_demo.py`) is for demo/testing only; its numbers are plausible